GaloyMoney/blink/docs/DEVELOPMENT_ENVIRONMENT.md

 ## Supported Platforms

 Using the flake requires using one of the below platforms.
-It is possible that the System Initiative software can be developed on even more platforms, but these platforms have been validated to work with `nix` and the corresponding flake.
+It is possible that the Galoy software can be developed on even more platforms, but these platforms have been validated to work with `nix` and the corresponding flake.

 ### macOS